yfaizal/onlinefaxesapi-guzzle5.3/README.md

 * Download the source code.
 * Since it's already included composer.phar & composer.json, just run ```composer.phar update``` to get Guzzle5 and OAuth2 plugin.The ```vendor/autoload.php``` have been included in ```_header.php``` file.
 * Create a database and import /sql/token_table.sql
-* Set everything in config.php - mysql settings, api client's info, file upload settings etc.
+* Set everything in config.php - db conn, api client, file upload settings etc.
 * Run the sample application.

 Important ! : You MUST have an account with OnlineFaxes.com and then create fax application as mentioned <a href="https://onlinefaxes.readme.io/docs/getting-started-1" target="_blank">here</a>.You still can test this application by subscribing to their <a href="http://www.onlinefaxes.com/Pricing#pricing" target="_blank">Free Trial</a> package.